-Dive into the world of Data Science, data modeling, machine learning, and more in this advanced Deep Dive Coding Bootcamp.
-You will learn to solve critical business problems within your domain of expertise with new skills in programming, modeling, and data analysis.
+Dive into the world of Data Science, data modeling, machine learning, and more in this Deep Dive Coding Bootcamp.
+You will learn to solve critical business problems within your domain of expertise with new skills in Python programming, modeling, and data analysis.
 Students will work on labs and projects to build and maintain data models.
 Graduates will be able to design and implement a real-world model producing actionable information.

 Learn the Technology

 We’ll teach you the languages, tools, and techniques you’ll be using as a data scientists in the real world.
 This bootcamp focuses on…

 It’s expected that our students use their own laptop in this bootcamp, with an operating system of Windows 10OS or Mac 10.13 or above.
 Webcams and microphones are required if not built into the laptop.
 Internet access with a minimum of 3.8Mpbs/3.0Mbps (up/down) is also required.
 Limited loaners are available.
 Contact us for questions about loaners or whether your computer meets our minimum specs.